in Newport, NC • 2026 Buying Guide

 Townhouses attract first-time buyers and downsizers, making timing more predictable.
 Winter offers the best deals as families are less active, but early spring (before the rush) can offer good inventory before competition heats up.

-The current median home price in Newport is $261K.
+The current median home price in Newport is $289K.
 Townhouse prices vary based on location, size, and condition.
-Year-over-year, prices have changed +4.5%.
-Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
+Year-over-year, prices have changed N/A. Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.

 Key considerations for buying a townhouse in Newport include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Newport currently spend an average of 13 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in Newport currently spend an average of 36 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $261K and homes spending an average of 13 days on market, Newport is currently a seller's market.
-There's currently 1.4 months of inventory available.
+With a median price of $289K and homes spending an average of 36 days on market, Newport is currently a balanced market.
+There's currently 5.3 months of inventory available.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.